Services recommended by Preditors

 manuscript falls short of publisher and reader expectations.
 As I examine

-your book manuscript, I'll clearly mark examples of errors and explain
+your nonfiction or novel manuscript, I'll clearly mark examples of errors and explain

 them in an accompanying report.
 Rarely does a page get past me without